Sussex Technical High School: Athletics

 Sussex Technical High School's athletic teams participate in the Henlopen Conference.

 New High School

 In 2019 the Sussex County Vocational Technical School District Board of Education voted to construct a new high school.
 The original building was constructed in 1960 with additions and renovations taking place in 1964, 1970, 1995, 2000, and 2008.
 The option to construct a new building was one of three options outlined following a five-month feasibility study.

 In October 2019, Sussex Tech’s request for a certificate of necessity was denied by the Delaware Department of Education.

 Sussex Tech continued to pursue a new building and in November 2021 received a verbal commitment from the Delaware Department of Education to build a new $177 million school.

 In February 2022 the district announced plans for moving forward to build a new high school on the site of its current location.

 In June 2023 plans for the new school were released to the public.
+The new high school building is scheduled to open September 2027.